hzhou849/unh_csci/CSCI_6616 - ARM Assembly/STDIO/readme.md

 @ Math operation performed: [(.) - myStr]
 so 0009 - 0002 = 7 (bytes: 2,3,4, 5,6,7,8) = length of myStr=7
 ```

-* How does it know current address is right after stirng??? is it because of .myStr_size declaration after string?
 * What happens if we declare myStr_size after anoter variable will the size be correct?
 * Assuming this is calculated at compile time??? need to test this!!!!!!